Meet Plant-Ag, the $9 billion startup that will let you trace your food from field-to-plate

 Giscombe and his team believe that the industry’s big players are too entrenched to start over, and food-tech startups seem to be hacking away at small parts of the problem in isolation—next-gen DNA-sequencing (Clear Labs), “intelligent” food packaging (Primitives’ compostable blister pack with built-in spoilage sensors; SmartRiPE, a plastic container with a full RFID tag), and wifi-enabled miniature mass spectrometers (the SCiO Sensor)—often to middling results.

-Instead, Plant-Ag is trying to fix the broken system in one fell swoop: by seizing blockchain, embracing vertical farming, building a platform to analyze billions of gigabytes of data, creating an agtech brain trust, making everything open source, and launching what appears to be the world’s biggest food infrastructure project.
+Instead, Plant-Ag is trying to fix the broken system in one fell swoop: by seizing blockchain, embracing greenhouse farming, building a platform to analyze billions of gigabytes of data, creating an agtech brain trust, making everything open source, and launching what appears to be the world’s biggest food infrastructure project.
 As you’ve imagined, it’s an exceptionally expensive undertaking.
-To fund it, Plant-Ag has raised $800 million from institutional investors, and more than $8 billion in public-private partnership bonds brought to market by JPMorgan and Chicago-based investment bank Ziegler.
+To fund it, Plant-Ag is raising $800 million from institutional investors, along with more than $8 billion in public-private partnership bonds brought to market by JPMorgan and Chicago-based investment bank Ziegler.

 Plant-Ag is using that money to break ground on a network of high-tech greenhouses in April, and the first facility should be supplying a variety of produce identified as high risk by the Food and Drug Administration (FDA)—lettuce, tomatoes, eggplants, blueberries, strawberries, kale, basil—to the southeastern U.S. by fall 2022.
 Within four years, the company expects to be able to feed one-third of America with fresh produce that was growing just 72 hours earlier.